scalalandio/chimney/docs/docs/supported-transformations.md

 ## Types with manually provided constructors

-If you cannot use a public primary constructor to create the target type, is NOT a Scala collection, `Option`, `AnyVal`, ... but is e.g.:
+If you cannot use a public primary constructor to create the target type, it is NOT a Scala collection, `Option`, `AnyVal`, ... but is e.g.:

   - a type using a smart constructor
   - a type which has multiple constructors and you need to point which one you want to use